most21/mlb-hof-predictions-demo/README.md

 3. Build a command-line tool to interact with the above functionality.
 Users should be able to view a player’s data, make a prediction for a player using each method, and visualize how close this player is to other players.

 ## Progress
-As of 12/6/2021, the database has been built and the peak-WAR system (2a) has been implemented.
+As of 12/10/2021, the database has been built, the peak-WAR system (2a), and the KNN model (2b) have been implemented, though further glue code is required.
 The command line has been built out to support existing functionality.

 ## Requirements
 - OCaml 4.12.0